The AirPods Pro 2 is $80 Off

-Now’s your chance to get the AirPods Pro 2 at a special promo.
-Today, it’s down to just $169 from its original price of $250 on Amazon.
+Apple’s premium headphones is currently at a steal in today’s deal.
+The AirPods Pro 2 is down to just $169 from its original price of $250 on Amazon.

-The AirPods Pro 2 is better than ever with the introduction of two hearing aid features.
-You can either do the hearing test or enable Hearing Protection to enjoy your favorite music or communicate with others more clearly.
-Apple’s pro-grade headphones boast intelligent noise control so you can hear better, and Transparency Mode in order to immerse yourself in the sounds and conversations around you.
+The AirPods Pro 2 is a step above the base AirPods, offering a higher level of sound and several nifty features such as improved ANC, Transparency mode, Adaptive Audio, and others.
+The H2 chip drives the audio to new highs, and you can set it either to block out the surrounding noise or to get more awareness via Transparency or ANC.
+The latest update brings the hearing test, as well as hearing protection, and clinical grade support for mild to moderate hearing loss.

-Improved call and sound quality is courtesy of the H2 chip.
-You get a customizable ear tip for all-day comfort.
-The AirPods Pro 2 is water, sweat, and dust resistant so you can wear them in a wide variety of conditions.
-Lastly, a single full charge can last up to 6 hours and up to 30 hours with the charging case.
+The charging case is more capable as it has a built-in speaker for Precision Finding and a lanyard loop to keep it close.
+You can also charge it via MagSafe, your Apple Watch, or a USB-C cable.
 Get the discounted AirPods Pro 2 today!

 |Preview